aswinpajayan/music-streamer/README.md

   - run the bash script ```./queu_music```
  Note that the scripts just queue the links - play with your favourite client - say ncmpcpp or just open another terminal after a few seconds and type ```mpc toggle```

+ ### caveats
+ adding mashups in conf file may result in songs of various artists